+Hello,

-July 28, 2020 Hello, My name is, I am a resident of New Durham who is an avidable to I enjoy nice relaxing trail rides through local woods.
-In today's wo horses is ever shrinking.
-My property has close access to this land that whome so I had a place to ride.
-I know many local equestrians would utilize all parties using the trails and trail heads.
-Please take into consideration the area. rld the trail systems available to as a huge reason for buying the e the trails and be respectful to
+My name is , I am a resident of New Durham who is an avid equestrian trail rider.
+When able to I enjoy nice relaxing trail rides through local woods.
+In today's world the trail systems available to horses is ever shrinking.
+My property has close access to this land that was a huge reason for buying the home so I had a place to ride.
+I know many local equestrians would utilize the trails and be respectful to all parties using the trails and trail heads.
+Please take into consideration the equestrian community in the area.